 On the Thai-Burma border, February 1997

-I looked out the driver's side window, across the Moei River from Thailand into southern Burma, and peered up at a steep, jungle-covered mountain.
+I looked out across the Moei River from Thailand into southern Burma, and peered up at a steep, jungle-covered mountain.
 I couldn't see any SLORC soldiers, so I pulled the truck over to get a better look.
 Several of the rebels and their family members hastily jumped out of the back--and headed for the bushes to relieve themselves.
 We had been driving for about three hours from Mae Sariang.

 The mountain was dark green, and brooding.
 I imagined its underbrush seething with SLORC troops.
 They would be small and hunched, with darting eyes, pointed ears and mangy orange hair.
 Certainly impossible to spot at this distance.